OpenPodcar/OpenPodcar/README.md

 	- Check: main vehicle battery level, by connecting the vehicle charger and inspecting the battery charge level.
 Problem occurs if the battery is nearly flat.

 	- Check: charger must be disconnected for rear wheels to move (safety feature).

+- Linear Actuator
+	- Diagnostic test commands can be passed to the Polulo using the commands provided in /tools/cmdSteer.   {\em Do not give commands outside the range 1000-2500 as they have mechanically destroyed the the vehicle.} A non-ROS test of the C API for the Pololu is provided in /tools/pololuTestCSerial.

+- Speed
+	- It receives commands of the form “FA:210” as speed commands.
+The test scripts /tools/zeroSpeed.py and /tools/testSpeed.py can be used to send example commands for debugging.

 ### Lidar
 - No velodyne_points message published